theislab/IMPA/README.md

 ## Codebase description
 All files related to the model are stored in the  `IMPA` folder.

-* `checkpoint.py`: implements the util class for handling saving and loading checkpoints.
+* `checkpoint.py`: implements the util class for saving and loading checkpoints.
 * `main_hydra.py`: calls the `Solver` class and implements training supported by [hydra](https://hydra.cc/docs/1.3/intro/).
 * `model.py`: implements the neural network modules and initialization function.
 * `solver.py`: contains the `Solver` class implementing the model setup, data loading and training loop.